-Jody Sodd McSpadden has made her mark in a wide range of successful courtroom appearances in eminent domain matters.
+Jody Sodd McSpadden has represented clients in a wide range of successful courtroom battles regarding eminent domain and property rights’ disputes.
 Her diverse experience directly contributes to her unique insight into condemnation cases.
-She has represented landowners in numerous kinds of condemnation proceedings, including complex takings for the Dallas Cowboys football stadium, water rights takings, pipelines, highways, and takings of convenience stores and gas compressor sites.
-The more complex the case, the better she likes it.
+She has represented landowners in various kinds of condemnation proceedings, including inverse condemnations, takings for Dallas Cowboys football stadium, water rights takings, pipelines, powerlines, highway takings, and takings of convenience stores, restaurants and gas compressor sites.

-Jody received her undergraduate degree from Texas A&M University, earning a Bachelor of Science in Agricultural Development in 1998.
-In 2002, Jody earned her Juris Doctor from Baylor Law School.
+McSpadden received her undergraduate degree from Texas A&M University, earning a Bachelor of Science in Agriculture Development in 1998.
+She graduated from Baylor Law School in 2002.

 - Settlement for an adult entertainment operator/owner in Tarrant County in a partial taking case filed by the State/TXDOT that resulted in a complete loss of the property owner’s building.
 The case was settled resulting in a net recovery to the client of $5.48 million on a $3.4 million offer.